Persuaded Search: Preliminary Analysis

-If $\underline u=\bar u$, we say the agent \textit{never searches} because it would be optimal in this case for the agent to stop searching and consume the first good he samples after observing any realization from any $G\in\mathcal{G}(F)$.
-Intuitively, an agent never searches when the lowest quality yields a sufficiently high payoff; even if the agent knew he would sample a good of quality $\bar \theta$ in the next period, he would prefer to accept a good of quality $\underline \theta$ today. \autoref{lemma:1} presents a sufficient and necessary condition for when the agent never searches.
+If $\underline u=\bar u$, we say the agent \textit{never searches} because it is optimal in this case for the agent to stop searching and consume the first good he samples after observing any realization from any $G\in\mathcal{G}(F)$.
+Intuitively, an agent never searches when the lowest quality good yields a sufficiently high payoff; even if the agent knew he would sample a good of quality $\bar \theta$ in the next period, he would prefer to accept a good of quality $\underline \theta$ today.
+In other words, if $\underline u=\bar u$ then the agent would have no value for information, making the contracting game between the agent and the principal trivial. \autoref{lemma:1} presents a sufficient and necessary condition for when the agent never searches.

 \begin{lemma} The agent never searches if and only if $\underline \theta\geq \delta m_\varnothing$. \end{lemma}